 The Capuchin Crypt in central Brno is the final resting places of the mummified remains of Capuchin monks.
 A self-guided tour with an English pamphlet is a good way to kill half an hour, especially on a rainy day.

 The Capuchin monks were quite simple.
 In fact, so simple that their burial practices didn’t even include a coffin.
 Their bodies were simply laid on the ground of a tomb and left to their own devices.
 Today you can view a few of these tombs, including what remains of the monks who were laid to rest in them.
 It’s absolutely one of the most unusual things to do in Brno.

-Take a Walking Tour of Brno
+Things to Do in Brno – Take a Walking Tour of Brno

 If you’re looking for an easy way to see Brno and cover a lot of ground in a few yours, a private walking tour is a great option.
 We recommend this four hour walking tour with a private guide that will bring you to some of the best sites in Brno including the Capuchin Monastery, Parnassus Fountain, the Church of St. James and more!